This baked Delicata squash is tender, mildly sweet and savory, and will pair well with any Autumn meal!

 Knowing that delicata was somewhat similar to butternut in flavor, I added some nutmeg as well.
 As it turns out, delicata is creamier than butternut in texture and has a tad bit less water in the finished dish.
 It seems to be a denser squash than butternut, and it was absolutely wonderful.
 You can bet I’ll be buying a few more of these in the future.
 A fabulous squash indeed.

-- Clean Eating Butternut Squash Soup with Coconut Milk and Cilantro
+- Butternut Squash Soup with Coconut Milk and Cilantro

-- Give your squash a quick, soapy bath to remove any dirt or particles.
+Give your un-cut squash a quick, soapy bath to remove any dirt or particles on the outside.

 Cut open the squash by cutting it in half, lengthwise.